-Trigger Command
+igger Command

 None

 Operates the same as that of IEEE 488.2 GET (Group Execute Trigger

 bus command).
-It starts or restarts measurement when the MP1900A receives the TRG command.
+It starts or restarts measurement when the MP1900A

+receives the TRG command.

-This command is valid only for measurements in the Error and Alarm mode.
+This command is valid only for measurements in the Error and Alarm

+mode.

 TRG

-Option Identification Query

-option lacitimeation query

-Parameter None

-Response <arbitrary ascii="" data="" response=""></arbitrary>

-Characters (refer to Table below) corresponding to the name of an option

-or module installed.
+OPT?
+Option Identification Query Parameter None Response <arbitrary ascii="" data="" response=""></arbitrary> Characters (refer to Table below) corresponding to the name of an option or module installed.
+Function Queries the options installed in the MP1900A.
+All module options installed are returned in a comma-separated string.
+However, there are no available MP1900A options at present, so this query always returns a NULL.
+Example > OPT? <

-Function Reports a list of the installed options/modules (see Table 5.4-2).

-All installed options and modules are reported, separated by commas (,).

-Example > OPT?

-< OPT301, OPT302